jfinnis/better-type-hover/README.md

 -- After calling the setup you can overwrite any of the colors with: vim.cmd('highlight key_hint_color guifg=#FFFFFF guibg=NONE') -- white
 vim.cmd('highlight selected_key_hint_color guifg=#BC0000 guibg=NONE') -- red

+-- If you want to customize the fallback window use: vim.lsp.handlers["textDocument/hover"] = vim.lsp.with(
+  vim.lsp.handlers.hover,
+  { border = "rounded" }
+)
 ```

 # Known issues